kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

   - For tolerations with `expression`: The toleration does not match the taint.
 - **Mutual Exclusivity**: The `expression` field in Tolerations is mutually exclusive with the existing `operator`, `key`, and `value` fields.
 If `expression` is set, the other fields must be empty.
 - **Alpha Restrictions**: When `TaintTolerationNodeAffinityCEL=false`, the API server rejects pods and PersistentVolumes using `matchCELExpressions` in node affinity, and pods using `expression` in tolerations.
-- **Immutability**: CEL expressions in `matchCELExpressions` and toleration `expression` fields follow the same immutability rules as other scheduling constraints—they cannot be modified after pod creation.
+- **Immutability**: CEL expressions in `matchCELExpressions` and toleration `expression` fields follow the same immutability rules as other scheduling constraints they cannot be modified after pod creation.
 - **CEL Expression Caching**: Adding LRU caches for compiled CEL expressions for both NodeAffinity and Tolerations, the expressions are compiled once and cached for reuse across scheduling cycles.

 ### Risks and Mitigations

-#### Scheduler Performance Regression
+1. Scheduler Performance Regression

+**Risk**:

+CEL expression evaluation during taint/toleration matching or node affinity matching could degrade scheduler performance, especially in clusters with thousands of nodes and complex expressions.

+**Mitigation**:

-CEL expression evaluation during taint/toleration matching or node affinity matching could degrade scheduler performance, especially in clusters with thousands of nodes and complex expressions, the scheduler however will maintain separate caches for both node affinity and toleration expression, as well as adding cost limit and expression length limits at validation time.
+The scheduler will maintain separate LRU caches for both node affinity and toleration expression which will reduce the risk of recompiling expressions during scheduling cycles, as well as adding cost limit and expression length limits at validation time.

-#### CEL Expression Evaluation Errors
+2. CEL Expression Evaluation Errors

+**Risk**:

 CEL expressions may fail at scheduling time, which can lead to:
 - Pods stuck in `Pending` state if all nodes fail expression evaluation
 - Silent scheduling failures for `preferredDuringSchedulingIgnoredDuringExecution` affinity

+**Mitigation**:

 This can be mitigated at admission time validation by validating syntax errors and type mismatches, for example when admitting a pod that uses a toleration expression `"taint.key == foo && taint.value == 'bar'"`: